-Our ductless models, such as the MLZ One-Way and SLZ-KF Four-Way Ceiling Cassettes, or classic Wall-Mounted Indoor Units, are great options with their compact sizing and aesthetically-pleasing design flexibility.
+Our ductless models, such as the EZ Fit™ Recessed Ceiling Cassette and SLZ-KF Four-Way Ceiling Cassette, or classic Wall-Mounted Indoor Units, are great options with their compact sizing and aesthetically-pleasing design flexibility.

 The systems also come in a variety of capacities, helpful for builders constructing these smaller-scale homes within controlled environments, where it’s crucial to have the right-size equipment available to keep production on schedule.
 Building in a controlled environment also limits contamination and delays due to weather, making production schedules more reliable.
 Tighter control of processes helps builders limit waste and produce homes that exceed code in terms of energy efficiency and performance.
 Prefabricated homes can have air-tight envelopes and incorporate recycled materials, solar panels and high performance mechanical systems to help homeowners save money on utility bills as they enjoy comfortable, high-quality homes.